An Appalachian Trail Tale

 By now, fifteen hundred miles in, the trail’s leading reality is monotony.
 Muh.
 Not.
 Tuh.
 Nee.
 To edge toward any semblance of reality--whatever that is--such a TV show would need to be broadcast in black and white (with a greenish tint), no matter how it’s filmed.
 It’d also be aired almost entirely without sound.
 A reality show of AT thru-hikers would be akin to watching golf, without a final score.

 Today’s score--today’s monotony--was rhythmic and meditative.
-No one thru-hikes for excitement, insofar as any thrill tends to ebb after the first few days, save maybe for the sporadic thunderstorm or hitchhike.
+No one thru-hikes for excitement, insofar as any thrill tends to ebb after the first few days, outside of the sporadic thunderstorm or hitchhike.
 This isn’t to say thru-hiking is boring.
 No true challenge bores.
-For my part it’s not about fun; it’s about therapy, about perspicacity, about connectivity.
+For my part it’s not about fun.
+It’s about therapy, about perspicacity, about connectivity.
+Walking is the only form of therapy I can afford.
+Luckily, it happens to be the best therapy.
+Despite this, or maybe because of it, it’s why I do so much.
 Fire up the old spirit; work up a cleansing sweat; work through some thoughts; attempt to gain some understanding; connect to the land; connect to others.
 Not a bad way to live, really.
 Really, as in reality.
-We each create our own reality.
+We create our own reality.

 I like to think it’s about finding time enough to be diligently idle in this crazed world--to paraphrase Keats.
 We live in a world where doing nothing is synonymous with being nothing.
 Yet most of us know, on some level, we’re happiest when relaxing with loved ones, especially in historically natural settings, and that the ant-like human microcosm is a strange, strange place in which we feel we might not fully belong.
 It’s part of the reason why recreating--re-creating--is such big business.
 Because it’s understood that almost every one of us needs to step away, or at least get away, from time to time.
 Else, insanity is assured.

 When half the day had gone I met Bearbell, a French-speaker.
-Bearbell worked for BMW for the past six years, in one of the Carolinas.
-A Frenchman building German cars with Japanese parts in the United States.
+Bearbell worked for BMW for the past six years, in one of the two or three Carolinas.
+A Frenchman building German cars with Japanese and Mexican parts in the United States.
 He said he designed dashboards on cars he could never afford.
 Weird world; the company you work for doesn’t pay you enough to buy the products the company makes.
-He too was thru-hiking for therapeutic reasons.
+He too was hiking for therapeutic reasons.
 His fiancĂ© left him not long ago.
 We joined forces, brothers in arms.
 Brothers in stride.
 Cohorts with broken hearts.

 As a skilled discerner of language and the subtle differences in dialect, I asked him what part of Eastern Canada he was from.